spglib/spglib/doc/definition.rst

 where :math:`( \mathbf{a} \; \mathbf{b} \; \mathbf{c} )` and :math:`(
 \mathbf{a}_\mathrm{s} \; \mathbf{b}_\mathrm{s} \;
-\mathbf{c}_\mathrm{s} )` are the basis vectors of an arbitrary system and for a starndardized system, respectively.
+\mathbf{c}_\mathrm{s} )` are the basis vectors of an arbitrary system and of a starndardized system, respectively.
 Transformation matrix **doesn't** rotate a crystal in Cartesian coordinates, but just changes the choices of basis vectors.